Four-point functions of gravitons and conserved currents of CFT in momentum space: testing the nonlocal action with the TTJJ: Perturbative analysis in the conformal case

 It is worth mentioning, as expected, that these are exactly the same choices that renormalize the $2$-point function $\braket{JJ}$ and $3$-point function $\braket{TTJ}$ as well as all the other $n$-point functions involving two conserved currents.

 Furthermore, the counterterm contribution satisfies the constraints

 where

 is the counterterm 2-point function of two photons when $p_3=-p_4$.
-It is the counterterm of the photon self-energy at one-loop with intermediate scalars and fermions, as it is clear from the sum over $s$ and $f$ in the equation above.
+It is the counterterm of the photon self-energy at one-loop with intermediate scalars and fermions, as clear from the sum over $s$ and $f$ present in the equation above.